Diversity & Culture Course

 Online Course: July 23 - September 24, 2018

-Beginning in July 2018, AASP will be partnering with Long Island University (LIU) to offer its inaugural Diversity and Culture course to fulfill the required knowledge area, K8: Diversity and Culture (effective June 1, 2018) of the CMPC Certification requirements.
+Beginning in July 2018, AASP will be partnering with Long Island University (LIU) to offer its inaugural Diversity & Culture course to fulfill the required knowledge area, K8: Diversity and Culture (effective June 1, 2018) of the CMPC Certification requirements.
 The course is designed to explore cultural sport psychology and how multicultural factors influence people and human interaction.
 Additionally, enrollees will examine their own cultural biases, values, beliefs and behaviors and understand their influence on individuals from different multicultural groups.

 - What is multicultural psychology?